-If the light is on and not flashing, the TCS and potentially the StabiliTrak/ ESC system have been disabled.
+If the light is on and not flashing, the TCS and potentially the StabiliTrak/ESC system are not fully operational and may not assist in maintaining control.
+Adjust driving accordingly.
+If the condition persists, see your dealer as soon as possible.
 A Driver Information Center (DIC) message may display.
-Check the DIC messages to determine which feature(s) is no longer functioning and whether the vehicle requires service.

-If the light is on and flashing, the TCS and/or the StabiliTrak/ESC system is actively working.
+The light flashes when the TCS and/or the StabiliTrak/ESC system is actively working.